joeynaor/writeups/2019-12-01_Vulnhub_Os-hackNos-1.md

 /bin/fusermount
 ```

-The list above shows us binaries with root SUID, meaning that even when a low-priviliged user executes them,
+The list above shows us binaries with root SUID, meaning that even when a low-privileged user executes them,
 they do it with root privileges.

 The first thing that catches my eye on that list is `wget`.